Netflix TV shows: The 50 best original series to watch in the UK

 Better Call Saul

 The Breaking Bad prequel is starting to outgrow the show that spawned it.
 Where Breaking Bad delivered a master-class in scorched earth storytelling Saul is gentler and more humane.
 Years before the rise of Walter White, the future meth overlord’s sleazy lawyer, Saul Goodman, is still plain old Jimmy McGill, a striving every-dude trying to catch a break.
 But how far will he go to make his name and escape the shadow of his superstar attorney brother Chuck (Michael McKean)?
-Before we have our answer there will be another return to the Breaking Bad universe with Jesse Pinkman sequel El Camino.
+Season five has just arrived and journeys even deeper into the Breaking Bad expanded universe.

 Don’t tell Channel 4 but Charlie Brooker’s dystopian anthology series has arguably got even better since making the jump from British terrestrial TV to the realm of megabucks American streaming.
 Bigger budgets have given creators Brooker and Annabel Jones license to let their imaginations off the leash – yielding unsurpassable episodes such as virtual reality love story "San Junipero" and Star Trek parody "USS Callister", which has bagged a bunch of Emmys.